JAPANESE KNOTWEED REMOVAL

 First of all, make sure it really is Japanese Knotweed, by referring to our Japanese knotweed images or by sending us some photographs below.

-If the issue is minor, we may suggest some less invasive methods of killing Japanese knotweed before you’re forced to bring in a team of professionals.
+If the issue is minor, we may suggest some less invasive methods of killing Japanese Knotweed before you’re forced to bring in a team of professionals.
+However, if you do notice Japanese Knotweed on your property, it is your responsibility to stop it spreading to neighbouring properties and land.

 Otherwise, we’ll organise a site visit as soon as possible.
-Our eradication methods are fully compliant with all current relevant regulations.
+Our eradication methods are fully compliant with all current relevant regulations and carried out carefully to minimise risks to waterways, local environments and other plant species.

 As Japanese Knotweed contractors and consultants we are here to help, anywhere in the UK.